Hi, all! For those of you that don’t know me, my name is Megan and I help Jill with some of her daily tasks (so she can spend more time with you!).

-This season, I picked out some neat gifts for my family including a personalized necklace for my mom and a few beauty items for my sister.
-But these gifts won’t embody that holiday cheer without a festive wrapping job.
+This year, I picked out some neat presents for my family including a new espresso machine for my mom, a daily reflections book for my dad, and a dainty necklace for my sister.
+But if you ask me, these gifts won’t reach their full potential without a festive wrapping job!

 It’s easy to make boxes look pretty and clean-cut, but there are certainly items that are more difficult to wrap.
 That’s why I wanted to share a few wrapping tips and tricks that will make your seasonal gifting a bit easier.

-Check out my videos below to take a closer look at my hacks for the holiday season!
+Check out my videos below to take a closer look!

 Create A Small Package For Stockings

 Necklaces?
 Lip balms?
 These little treasures make great stocking stuffers but they aren’t always easy to wrap.
 So instead of fumbling with your tiny gift, you can try this simple and unique method.